Best-ways-to-digitize-photos-feature

 3. Use an App to Digitize Photos With Your Phone

-Another great way to digitize your photographs is to simply use your smartphone.
-The camera on your smartphone is surprisingly capable and there are plenty of apps out there that can help you along the way.
+Another way to digitize your photographs is to simply use your smartphone.

-Follow all of those tips and just switch your professional camera out with your smartphone and you’re good to go.
+Follow all of those tips and just switch your professional camera out with your smartphone, and you’re good to go.

 The one limitation you need to understand about scanning pictures with a smartphone is that your phone’s camera has limited resolution.
+However, with the wonders that AI upscalers do these days, you might not have a problem.

 I’d say your best bet is to save the smartphone scans for pictures that you’re digitizing to share on social media.